 General Data Protection Regulation (GDPR)

 The GDPR is one of the most well-known data privacy laws, partially because it is so new, and partially because of how big the changes are as a result of it.
 The GDPR went into effect in 2018.
-If your company collects data from EU citizens, there’s a chance you must comply with the GDPR, even if your company isn’t located in the EU.
+If your company collects data from European Union citizens (whether as a data controller or a data processor), there’s a chance you must comply with the GDPR, even if your company isn’t located in the EU.

 What types of data you collect